Koenkk/zigbee2mqtt.io/docs/how_tos/how_to_support_new_tuya_devices.md

     supports: 'thermostat, temperature',
     fromZigbee: [
-        fz.ignore_basic_report, // Add this if you are getting no converter for 'genBasic' fz.tuya_data_point_dump, // This is a debug converter it will be described in next part ],
+        fz.ignore_basic_report, // Add this if you are getting no converter for 'genBasic' fz.tuya_data_point_dump, // This is a debug converter, it will be described in the next part ],
     toZigbee: [
         tz.tuya_data_point_test, // Another debug converter